Father’s Day facts and figures - NewsBreak

 Fatherhood is key to a sense of work-life balance

-Fathers who spend more time with their kids are happier overall in their work-life and experience fewer conflicts in their home life, according to a study in the Academy of Management Perspectives.
-That statistic is just about the opposite for working mothers, who, as they spend more time with their kids, feel more conflicted about the time they’re spending at work.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Fathers who spend more time with their kids are happier overall in their work life and experience fewer conflicts in their home life, according to a study in the Academy of Management Perspectives.
+That statistic is just about opposite for working mothers, who, as they spend more time with their kids, feel more conflicted about time they’re spending at work.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0